Tiagobuzzz/Portfolio/README.md

 ### 🌍 UltraWorld (private)
 A complete simulator of emerging civilizations with living AI, emotional climate, dynamic religions and divine creation.

+### 🙂 MoodMapper
+Tool to visualize and track emotional states.

 ### 🛠️ Other Projects
 - Procedural building system for games (Unity)